giriprashanthsfdc/Jira-Integration/chatSDLC/instructions/salesforce/design/design.instructions.md

 ## ✅ Recommended Design Approach

-The recommended solution is:
+The best-fit solution is:

 **<Design Option(s)>**

-Justify the recommendation by explaining how it satisfies the design scenarios, scales well, and aligns with platform best practices.
+This recommendation addresses all major scenarios from the requirement and aligns with platform best practices, scalability, and maintainability.

-Also mention:
-- Which options to avoid and why
-- Tradeoffs, if any
+Avoid the following options and explain briefly why.

 ---

 ## ⚠️ Output Constraints

+- Base your response **only** on the actual requirement
+- Include **only** relevant design options — avoid generic or unrelated entries
-- The output must be returned in **markdown**
+- Return **markdown** output
-- Follow this strict order:
+- Always follow this structure:
-  1. Design Options
+  1. 🔍 Design Options
-  2. Matrix (if needed)
+  2. 🧩 Design Decision Matrix (if applicable)
-  3. Recommendation
+  3. ✅ Recommended Design Approach
-- Do not restate the input or add any explanatory commentary
+- Do **not** restate or summarize the original requirement
-- Focus only on evaluating and recommending Salesforce platform design